Afua Hirsch

 Afua Hirsch FRSL (born 1981) is a British writer and broadcaster.
 She has worked as a journalist for The Guardian newspaper, and was the Social Affairs and Education Editor for Sky News from 2014 until 2017.
 She is the author of the 2018 book Brit(ish): On Race, Identity and Belonging, receiving a Jerwood Award while writing it.
 Hirsch was elected a Fellow of the Royal Society of Literature in 2024.

 Early life

-Afua Hirsch was born in Stavanger, Norway, to a British father and a Ghanaian mother, and was raised in Wimbledon, southwest London.
+Afua Hirsch was born in Stavanger, Norway, to a British father, Peter Hirsch, and a Ghanaian mother, Mary Owusu-Hirsch, and was raised in Wimbledon, southwest London.
 Her paternal grandfather, Hans (later John), who was Jewish, fled Berlin in 1938.
 Her great-uncle was the metallurgist Sir Peter Hirsch.
 Her maternal grandfather, who graduated from the University of Cambridge, was involved in establishing the post-independence education system in Ghana but later became a political exile.

 Hirsch was educated at the private Wimbledon High School, and then studied philosophy, politics, and economics at St Peter's College, Oxford (1999–2002).
 After graduating with a Bachelor of Arts degree, she took the Graduate Diploma in Law at the BPP Law School.
 She qualified as a barrister in 2006 and trained at Doughty Street Chambers.